White Cloud Apple

 Latin Name: Malus spp.

-Hardiness: White Cloud Apple Tree should be hardy to minus 30° F or below.
+Hardiness: Should be hardy to minus 30° F or below.

 Bearing Age: 2-3 years after planting.